 Once I was a surgeon, yes, long ago….

-And too, the subtleties of hand upon the knife.
+And too, the art of hands that draw the knife.

-I learned that I could not cure all disease
+I learned that I could not cure every ill,

 From that stern solemn oath I did not swerve